History of INGON

 Our work with rural communities started to evolve gradually when we realised that the safety of young children was being comprised for the purpose of employment through unsafe migration.
 We started getting reports of children going missing in the community and as we further investigated the issue, we were alarmed by the ugly signs of human trafficking.

-In the early 2000s, we further assessed the situation and we realised there was an absence of services for the protection of trafficked persons and a lack of effective victim-friendly procedures to prevent human trafficking.
-It was also during this period that human trafficking was not even acknowledged as a social problem in the North East region of India.
+In the early 2000s, we further assessed the situation and we realised that there was an absence of services for the protection of trafficked persons and a lack of effective victim-friendly procedures to prevent human trafficking.
+Until then, human trafficking had not been acknowledged as a social problem in the North East Region (NER) of India.

 However, all that changed when we started taking a persistent approach in bringing the issue of human trafficking to the forefront of the government, while also forming a strong collaborative partnership with law enforcement agencies and other concerned government departments.

-Ever since then, INGON has developed a systematic and holistic strategy, called the Impulse Model that successfully brings together the state government, security agencies, legal groups, media, and citizen organisations to combat the cross-border trafficking of children in the porous north-eastern states of India.
+Ever since, INGON has developed a systematic and holistic strategy, called the Impulse Model that successfully brings together the state government, security agencies, legal groups, media, and citizen organisations to combat the cross-border trafficking of children in the porous north-eastern states of India.

-In 2013, INGON filed a Public Interest Litigation (PIL) in the National Green Tribunal principal bench in New Delhi of India against the illegal method of coal mining practiced in the state of Meghalaya.
+In 2013, INGON filed a Public Interest Litigation (PIL) in the National Green Tribunal, Principal Bench in New Delhi, against the illegal method of coal mining practiced in the state of Meghalaya.
 In the coal mines of Jaintia Hills district of Meghalaya, an estimated 70,000 children were found working in hazardous conditions.
 With the order of the National Green Tribunal, coal mining in Meghalaya has been officially banned and all child laborers are in the process of receiving compensation and treatment.

-Today, INGON’s organisational activities are defined and conducted under the pillars of the Impulse Model.
-With a proven record of successful results in anti human-trafficking in eight north eastern states of India, north Bengal, and scale to Myanmar.
-Neighbouring countries of Nepal and Bangladesh have noticed our good practice procedure and have requested to replicate the model in their respective locations.
+Today, INGON’s organisational activities are defined and conducted under the pillars of the Impulse Model, that has a proven record of successful results in anti human-trafficking efforts in the eight northeast states of India, north Bengal, as well as in Myanmar.
+Neighbouring countries of Nepal and Bangladesh acknowledge that our processes are effective, and have requested we replicate the Impulse Model in their respective countries as well.